6 out of 9 people found this review helpfulwrite a review of this game

 read more reviews for this game

-Sonny’s first day starts out at the Lytton Police Department, as just like any PQ game.
-The station house occupies three floors.
+When I started the game, I was impressed at how the police station has improved.
+The exterior looks amazing, and everything in the interior isn't laid out all on one floor.
+There are four levels, including the ground level.
 The first floor is reserved for the men’s and women’s toilets, the second floor is where the homicide and sergeant’s offices are, and the third is where the communications center lies.